UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_04.md

 breaking it into multiple lines.
 Altair converts lists of strings into multiline titles.

-The title to this figure does not look great because they go from a wide main title, to a narrow first line of the subtitle and then another wide line.
+When creating a multiline title, is is advisable to try to keep all lines about the same length.
+Generally it also looks better if the lines are ordered by length, for example from the longest to the shortest as in this slide.

-To make this figure more visually pleasing, we should try to rewrite these titles before presenting the figure.
+For this chart, the single line subtitle still looks more appealing due to all the whitespace on the sides of the subtitle in this slide, so we will go back to a single line subtitle in the next slide.

 ---